craigargh/cfg-python/course_handbook/session_1.md

 >>>
 ```

-As the Python Console console immediatly shows results it is useful if you want to run code once to explore how it works.
+As the Python Console console immediatly shows results it is useful for quickly exploring how new bits of code work.
 Files on the other hand are useful when you want to run the same code multiple times.

 Let's use the Python Console to explore how different Maths Operators work.